-Best Effort is essentially like Starlink RV, but for use at one location only.
-Like the RV service, Best Effort customers are deprioritized on the network, meaning they will experience slower speeds compared to Residential users.
-Also like RV, Best Effort customers will be able to pause and resume service at any time.
+Starlink Best Effort is a service plan from Starlink that allows people in waitlisted areas to get Starlink service immediately, before their address is available for full Residential service.
+It’s exactly as the name implies, a “better than nothing” type of service.
+Like Starlink Roam, Best Effort customers are deprioritized on the network, meaning they will experience slower speeds compared to Residential users.
+Also like Roam, Best Effort customers will be able to pause and resume service at any time.

-The big advantage over Starlink RV is the price.
-Best Effort is $110/month, which is less than the $135/month that Starlink RV customers pay.
+The big advantage over Starlink Roam is the price.
+Best Effort is $120/month, which is less than the $150/month that Starlink Roam customers pay.

 Who is eligible?

-Customers with a pre-order are eligible.
-This offer isn’t being extended to Starlink RV customers.
-Right now, it’s not clear if all pre-order’s are eligible.
-We received reports from several people across the US, so it doesn’t appear to be limited to one region.
+Customers who have made a pre-order deposit for the Residential waitlist are eligible, but only select customers are getting the offer.
+We have received reports from several people across the US, so it doesn’t appear to be limited to one specific region.

 We also know it’s not being offered to every pre-order customer at this moment.
 Perhaps Starlink is rolling this option out in phases, depending on the capacity issues in each specific region.